hirosystems/clarinet/docs/feature-guides/clarinet-js-sdk.md

 Returns the interfaces of the project contracts.
 It returns a Map of Contracts, the keys are the contract addresses.
-The interfaces contain information such as the ABI, the available functions, data-vars and maps, NFTs, and the FTs defined in the contract.
+The interfaces contain information such as the available functions, data-vars and maps, NFTs, and the FTs defined in the contract.
 It can be used to get the list of the contracts and iterate of it.

 ```ts